lvgl/lvgl/docs/widgets/extra/calendar.md

 To make the Calendar flexible, by default it doesn't show the current year or month.
 Instead, there are optional "headers" that can be attached to the calendar.

 ## Parts and Styles
+The Calendar is composed of 3 widegets
+- Container: A rectangle which is a container for the *Header* and the *Days*.
+Uses only `LV_PART_MAIN` where all the background related style properties are working.
-The calendar object uses the [Button matrix](/widgets/core/btnmatrix) object under the hood to arrange the days into a matrix.
+- Days: It's a [Button matrix](/widgets/core/btnmatrix) object under the hood to arrange the days into a matrix. `lv_calendar_get_btnmatrix(calendar)` can be used to get it.
     - `LV_PART_MAIN` The background of the calendar.
 Uses all the background related style properties.
     - `LV_PART_ITEMS` Refers to the dates and day names.
 Button matrix control flags are set to differentiate the buttons and a custom drawer event is added modify the properties of the buttons as follows:
        - day names have no border, no background and drawn with a gray color
        - days of the previous and next month have `LV_BTNMATRIX_CTRL_DISABLED` flag
        - today has a thicker border with the theme's primary color
        - highlighted days have some opacity with the theme's primary color.
+- Header: Not created by default, the details are up to the given header.

 ## Usage